mtumilowicz/java12-io-socket-client-server-workshop/README.md

     reach the web server for normal web communication, then you can reach it for a webSocket request without any networking infrastructure anywhere between client and server having to open new holes in the firewall or open new ports or anything like that
+* on 64 bit JVM 1.8 thread consumes 1,024 KB of RAM by default (-Xss flag)
+    * 1000 concurrent connections mean 1,000 threads and about 1 GB of stack space
+    * stack space is independent from heap space - application will consume far more than this a gigabyte
+* A thread pool has many advantages over simply creating threads on demand:
+  * thread is already initialized and started, therefore you do not have to wait or warm up, reducing client latency
+  * we put a sharp limit on the total number of threads running in our system so that we can safely reject connections under peak load rather than crashing
+  * a thread pool has a configurable queue that can temporarily hold short peaks of load
+  * if both the pool and queue are saturated, there is also a configurable rejection policy (error, running in client thread instead, etc.)
+* servlet 3.0 specification made it possible to write asynchronous servlets
+  * the idea is to decouple the processing request from the container thread
+  * whenever the application wants to send the response, it can do it from any thread at any point in time
+  * the original container thread that picked up the request might be already gone or it might be handling some other request
+  * we just shifted the problem of thread explosion into a different place
+  * application could begin responding slowly due to frequent garbage collection cycles and context switching.

 # conclusions in a nutshell
 * `Socket` - client side of the connection
 * `ServerSocket` - server side of the connection